Hyman Bloom:

 Bloom is not only a master craftsman and draughtsman, he also has something to say...
 Many of his drawings are limited in theme to the forest primeaval, as it were.
 Charcoal (or conte crayon) is the only medium used.
 Color is nil.
 Only black and white and a thousand and one shades of grey are asked to tell the story here.
 A native of Latvia, who came to this country in 1920, Bloom handles charcoal like an old master.
 In his drawing, light and shadow, shapes of all description fluid compositions, space and basic structure are all so beautifully related one to another and to the overall theme that there isn't a jarring note throughout.
 We urge you to see it.
 It's a knockout.

-The Later Years (1972-2009)
+The Later Decades (1972-2009)

 Bloom continued sketching on a daily basis until his death in 2009 at age 96.
 A note about his late sketches: later in his life he tended to sketch on loose leaf paper, rather than the spiral bound drawing pads he typically used from the 1930s through the 1960s.
 And while he didn’t date most of his sketches, there are dozens of sketches on stationary whose letterheads provide a clue about the timing of their creation.
 The letterheads are from the Pan Orient Arts Foundation and from Steak and Chop House butcher shop16.
 Sketches on this letterhead stationary appear to have been executed predominantly in the mid-1970s through the 1980s.
 Gallery 17 shows a selection of sketches, some dated and others on stationary, produced between 1985 and 2006.

 People tried to label his work: Expressionism, Abstract Expressionism, Symbolism, Jewish art, Spiritual art.
 But nothing really worked, no label was accurate.
 No label was enough ...
 Despite the fact he came on the scene and had his biggest public successes in the 1940s and 50s, I don’t really in my mind associate his art with that time.
 I think of it as countercultural in the 60s sense.
-A resistance to an established order, certainly to the “anti-spiritual in art” order that has that gained dominance from the 1960s onward in academic circles.
+A resistance to an established order, certainly to the “anti-spiritual in art” order that has gained dominance from the 1960s onward in academic circles.
 And I think of it as multicultural in the present sense; an art that synthesizes global influences to create something brand new, not seen before ... ...no art, past or present looks like Hyman Bloom's.
 He's a solitary wonder.
 His apartness continues to be a liability to his placement in art history, but it is a great, great blessing for us all.

 End Notes